Keeping you and your data safe

 Information you voluntarily provide to us

-Mummy’s Star collects personal information when you register with us, request our support, make a donation, interact with us on social media, apply to be a volunteer, apply for a grant, or order our merchandise.
+Mummy’s Star collects personal information when you register with us, request our support, make a donation, gift aid, interact with us on social media, apply to be a volunteer, apply for a grant, or order our merchandise.

 This includes, but is not limited to, your name, date of birth, address, contact details, cancer diagnosis information/medical confirmation and any photographs you share with us.

 Some of the information you provide to us may be ‘Special Category Personal Data’ under data protection legislation such as information about your health, religion or ethnicity.
 We will only ever process this information with your consent unless we are otherwise under a legal obligation to process that information.
 If you would like to talk to us about withdrawing your consent to our processing of this information, please get in touch via our contact us form.

 We may also use the information you give us for segmentation of our database, for example by analysing information such as postcodes of supporters.
 This enables us to tailor our communications to you.